jamiephan/HeroesOfTheStorm_TryMode2.0/INSTALL.md

 Start by typing "hi" in the chat message (in-game allies or all chat, not private or channel chat) and you should see your name responded.

-If you see something like this, maybe the game just updated with broken compatability, please wait for update or create an issue.
+If you see something like this, maybe the game just updated with broken compatibility, please wait for update or create an issue.

 ![Map script error](https://i.imgur.com/cjXbq07.jpg)